tjheikki/GIGOLOL/README.md

 # GIGOLOL
-  "Garbage In - Garbage Out - Language Of Like"
+  "Garbage In - Garbage Out - Language Of Likes"

 The woke-compliant programming language